Pesticide resistance: Adaptation

 Pests becomes resistant by evolving physiological changes that protect them from the chemical.

 One protection mechanism is to increase the number of copies of a gene, allowing the organism to produce more of a protective enzyme that breaks the pesticide into less toxic chemicals.
-Such enzymes include esterases, glutathione transferases, and mixed microsomal oxidases.
+Such enzymes include esterases, glutathione transferases, aryldialkylphosphatase and mixed microsomal oxidases (oxidases expressed within microsomes).

 Alternatively, the number and/or sensitivity of biochemical receptors that bind to the pesticide may be reduced.

 Behavioral resistance has been described for some chemicals.
 For example, some Anopheles mosquitoes evolved a preference for resting outside that kept them away from pesticide sprayed on interior walls.

 Resistance may involve rapid excretion of toxins, secretion of them within the body away from vulnerable tissues and decreased penetration through the body wall.

 Mutation in only a single gene can lead to the evolution of a resistant organism.
 In other cases, multiple genes are involved.
 Resistant genes are usually autosomal.
 This means that they are located on autosomes (as opposed to allosomes, also known as sex chromosomes).
 As a result, resistance is inherited similarly in males and females.
 Also, resistance is usually inherited as an incompletely dominant trait.
 When a resistant individual mates with a susceptible individual, their progeny generally has a level of resistance intermediate between the parents.

 Adaptation to pesticides comes with an evolutionary cost, usually decreasing relative fitness of organisms in the absence of pesticides.
 Resistant individuals often have reduced reproductive output, life expectancy, mobility, etc. Non-resistant individuals sometimes grow in frequency in the absence of pesticides - but not always - so this is one way that is being tried to combat resistance.

 Blowfly maggots produce an enzyme that confers resistance to organochloride insecticides.
 Scientists have researched ways to use this enzyme to break down pesticides in the environment, which would detoxify them and prevent harmful environmental effects.
 A similar enzyme produced by soil bacteria that also breaks down organochlorides works faster and remains stable in a variety of conditions.

 Resistance to gene drive forms of population control is expected to occur and methods of slowing its development are being studied.

 The molecular mechanisms of insecticide resistance only became comprehensible in 1997.
-Guerrero et al 1997 used the newest methods of the time to find mutations producing pyrethroid resistance in dipterans.
+Guerrero et al. 1997 used the newest methods of the time to find mutations producing pyrethroid resistance in dipterans.
 Even so, these adaptations to pesticides were unusually rapid and may not necessarily represent the norm in wild populations, under wild conditions.
 Natural adaptation processes take much longer and almost always happen in response to gentler pressures.